 Is there a minimum / maximum age or weight limit?

 The minimum age for rafting is 13 years, with a minimum weight of 40kg.
-There is no maximum age or weight limit for rafting however the person must be able to fit our gear and safety equipment.
+There is no maximum age.
+The weight limit is 120kg.
+However, the person must be able to fit our gear and safety equipment.
 We do have a number of extra large wetsuits but ask that you are physically fit and able to swim.

 Do you raft the same river as the jetboats?